-- Empty your trash for good measure (and if it won’t let you, force-empty it), and you’re done!
+- Empty your trash for good measure (if it won’t let you, force-empty it), and you’re done!

 This method eliminates any and all files that a given app has in the Applications folder.
 However, not all apps are 100% uninstalled using this method.
-Some apps leave files in your computer’s library or other locations where an app puts its supporting files.
+Some apps leave files in your computer’s Library folder or in other locations where an app puts its supporting files.

 If you want to ensure that all pertinent files get deleted, try some of the other methods below.